 Allergies are detected by measuring the Immunoglobulin E count (IgE) in the blood, as these are specific blood cells that help to combat allergies.
 If you have an allergy to a particular food or non-food item, your body will begin to react the moment it comes into contact with it.

 Common allergic reactions can include localised swelling (i.e. of the throat or tongue), a rash, or difficulty breathing.
 Peanut, shellfish, egg and soya are among some of the most common allergens.

 By comparison, an intolerance is not as severe and immediate as an allergy.
 These symptoms come on gradually; anything from 30 minutes up to a 48 hours later.
-Symptoms such as headaches, bloating, localised itching or skin irritations such as eczema, excessive mucous production, excessive gas, diarrhoea, and fatigue.
+These symptoms might include headaches, bloating, localised itching or skin irritations such as eczema, excessive mucous production, excessive gas, diarrhoea, and fatigue.

 The most common method of diagnosing allergies is with a simple blood test, usually testing the IgE or IgG levels in the blood.
 IgE allergies are immediate responses to a foreign substance that has entered the body.
 These foreign substances can come from food or can come from inhalation.
 IgE allergies can cause very serious symptoms like difficulty breathing, swelling, and hives.
 In even more serious cases IgE reactions can lead to anaphylactic shock.

 IgG food allergies are generally less severe than IgE food allergies and typical symptoms can include; headaches and nausea, seizures and hyperactivity.
 These may occur hours or even days after the offending food has been ingested.
 The degree and severity of symptoms vary because of the genetic makeup of the individual.
 IgG allergies are generally treated by removing problem foods from the diet and by helping digestion with probiotics.